On the Security of Password-Authenticated Quantum Key Exchange: On the Feasibility of Securely Realizing PAKE

-In this section, we show negative results on the achievable security of Password-based Key Exchange protocols when allowed to use quantum communication.
 We recall an important property of a PAKE protocol: it guarantees that if the same password was entered, the generated session key is the same for both parties, but they might not know at the end of the protocol whether it is so.
 This property is known as \emph{implicit} authentication, as opposed to \emph{explicit} authentication, in which the parties know whether they share the same session key at the end of the protocol.
-(In both cases, the protocol should guarantee that if the passwords were different, the session keys are independent and random.)
-In the former form, at the end of the protocol, the two parties may have a common high-entropy cryptographic key (if the session succeeded) or random and independent keys (if the session failed).
+In both cases, the protocol should guarantee that if the passwords were different, the session keys are independent and random.